powerdrillai/powerdrill-mcp/README.md

 - List datasets: `What datasets are available in my Powerdrill account?`
 - Get dataset overview: `Tell me more about this dataset: {dataset_id}`
 - Create a job: `Analyze dataset {dataset_id} with this question: "How has the trend changed over time?"`
+- Create a session: `Create a new session named "Sales Analysis 2024" for my data analysis`
+- List data sources: `What data sources are available in dataset {dataset_id}?`
+- List sessions: `Show me all my current analysis sessions`

 ## Available Tools